A partition of finite rings makes lifting possible: Lifting of special elements

-Notice that the number of blocks in $\phi(R)$ is at most the number of blocks in $R$.
-For any ring $R$, let $idem(R)$ denote the set of its idempotents.
-Given any map $\phi : R \rightarrow S$, we say that idempotents can be lifted (over $\phi$) if every idempotent in $S$ has a pre-image in $R$ which is also an idempotent.
+The idempotent partition of the ring opens the door for the lifting of many types of elements.
+2mm \begin{defn}Given any map $\phi : R \rightarrow S$, we say that idempotents can be lifted (over $\phi$) if every idempotent in $S$ has a preimage which is also an idempotent.
+The lifting of other special elements is similarly defined. \end{defn}